gwu-cs-sysprog/lectures/08/01_lecture.md

 - Attempt to save memory by making all programs in the system as small as possible by not taking memory for all of the library code in each program.
 - Enable the system to upgrade both libraries and programs (for example, if a security compromise is found).

+Libraries are collections of functionality that can be used by many different programs.
+They are code that expand the functionality of programs.
+This differs from services which are separate programs.
-Libraries have two core components that mirror what we understand about C: *header files* that share the types of the library API functions and data, and the *code to implement* those APIs.
+Libraries have two core components that mirror what we understand about C:

+1. *header files* that share the types of the library API functions and data, and
+2. the *code to implement* those APIs.

-There are two main ways in which library code is integrated into programs:
+There are two main ways library code is integrated into programs:

 - **Static libraries.**
     These are added into your program *when you compile it*.
 - **Shared or dynamic libraries.**
-    These are integrated into your program *when you run the program*.
+    These are integrated into your program, dynamically, *when you run the program*.

 We'll discuss each of these in subsequent sections